OSSTRA/TXDM/README.md

 # Implementation

-The standard has been split in so-called **Travel Objects (TO)**, whicha re each responsible for indivuals function within travel planning.
+The standard has been split in so-called **Travel Objects (TO)**, which each are responsible for indidual functions of travel planning.
+None of these elements is required, allowing the creation and exchange of Travel Data in various stages of the Travel Planning Life Cycle.

 ## Concept